-NOTE See the online Help for or the Shortcuts Cheat Sheet PDF for shortcuts you can use in lists.
+▶ NOTE See the Help system for or the Shortcuts Cheat Sheet PDF for shortcuts you can use in lists.

-4. (Optional) If you want to move to a second level of the list, press Tab or in the Home ribbon click the indent button
+4. (Optional) If you want to move to a second level of the list, press Tab or in the Home ribbon click the indent button E.